Invariant measures concentrated on countable structures: Existence of invariant measures

-\begin{corollary} Let $L$ be a countable relational language, and let $\cM$ be a countable infinite $L$-structure.
-If $\cM$ has trivial definable closure, then there is a Borel $L$-structure $\PP$ such that for any continuous nondegenerate probability measure $m$ on $\Reals$, the invariant measure $\mu_{(\PP,m)}$ is concentrated on $\cM$. \end{corollary} \begin{proof} Let $T$, $A$, $L_A$, $T_A$, and $\PP_A$ be as in the proof of Theorem~\ref{InvariantMeasuresConcentrated}.
-Define $\PP$ to be the reduct of $\PP_A$ to $L$, and let $m$ be an arbitrary continuous nondegenerate probability measure on $\Reals$.
-Note that for any relation $R\in L$ and any tuple of natural numbers $n_1, \ldots, n_k$, where $k$ is the arity of $R$, we have
+\begin{corollary} Let $L$ be a countable language and let $\cM$ be a countable infinite $L$-structure.
+If $\cM$ has trivial definable closure, then there is a samplable Borel $L$-structure $\PP$ such that for any continuous nondegenerate probability measure $m$ on $\Reals$, the invariant measure $\mu_{(\PP,m)}$ is concentrated on the isomorphism class of $\cM$ in $\Model$. \end{corollary} \begin{proof} Let $m$ be an arbitrary continuous nondegenerate probability measure on $\Reals$, and let $\Mbar$, $L_\Mbar$, $T_\Mbar$, and $\QQ$ be as in the proof of Theorem~\ref{InvariantMeasuresConcentrated}.
+In particular, $\QQ$ strongly witnesses $T_\Mbar$, and so by Theorem~\ref{BorelLStructuresWitnessingTLeadToInvariantMeasures}, the invariant measure $\mu_{(\QQ,m)}$ is concentrated on $\Mbar$.